David D. Robbins Jr. | Their Bated Breath

 Admittedly, “Someone In Love” felt out of place, and I can understand someone not understanding the exotics of “Aeroplane”.
 But falling into the gentle sway of “Come to Me” is just so easy.
 The killer track on here is “Big Time Sensuality”, another song about new love, with sexually-charged lyrics, that can’t possibly have been unintended. (“Something huge is coming up” — in building repetition.
 And her deliciously playful phrasing, “Big time sin-sin-suality.”)
 Watch the Bjork MTV unplugged performance below.
 I’m still amazed at how quickly Björk can shift her vocals from volcanic to delicate in the span of a verse — just as her stage-pacing makes her seem part tiger, part seducer — both vicious and lovely.
 (She pushes that mic to the limit.)
 In this MTV video for “Big Time Sensuality”, she re-configures the track into some kind of Maharishi delight, rolling and trilling those Icelandic Rs with a quiet fury.
 The song contains one of my favorite “Debut” lines: “I don’t know my future after this weekend! / And I don’t want to.”

 I think New York Times music writer Ben Ratliff hit the right note about Björk’s talent: “Her sound as a singer, that is to say her personality, phrasing, timbre, accent, the melodic adornment she uses on any and all songs, is overwhelming and stubbornly her own.
 It reduces everything else going on around it to something much less consequential.
 It is her singing, what else do you need to know?”
 Björk’s an artist through and through.
 Restlessly curious.
-Musically generous, but without compromise.
+Musically generous.
+And most importantly, all without compromise.